zhangjinpeng87/pd/CONTRIBUTING.md

 This is a rough outline of what a contributor's workflow looks like:

+- Create an issue about the problem that you are going to solve if there isn't existed.
 - Create a topic branch from where you want to base your work.
 This is usually master.
 - Make commits of logical units and add test case if the change fixes a bug or adds new functionality.
 - Run tests and make sure all the tests are passed.